 Alright, let’s get down to the nitty-gritty of making a no-bake energy ball.

 Depending on the recipe, you may or may not need to break out the food processor.
 I only use the food processor when I make recipes that include Medjool dates.

 If you prepare a Medjool date energy bite recipe then you put all the ingredients into the food processor until it’s mixed together and forms a batter.

 Every other energy ball recipe I simply put all the ingredients into a large bowl and then mix together.
 Yes…it’s THAT easy.
-You can use a spatula to mix all the ingredients together or dig in with your hands.
+You can use a spatula to mix all the ingredients together or dig in with your (clean) hands.

 You want the mixture to be wet but not “soupy”.
 The oats will soften and soak up the liquid and the chia seeds will also help firm up the batter.
-If you feel the batter is too soupy then add in some more oats if it’s too dry then stir in some more wet ingredients like maple syrup or nut butter.
+If you feel the batter is too soupy then add in some more oats.
+If it’s too dry then stir in some more wet ingredients like maple syrup or nut butter.

 After the batter firms up roll the energy balls.
 If the batter seems a little dry then simply add some water to your hands to help form their shape.

-Place the balls into a glass container or ziploc bag and store in the refrigerator.
+Place the balls into a glass container or Ziploc bag and store in the refrigerator.

 How to Freeze No Bake Energy Balls